b-rodrigues/fput/manuscript/tidyverse.md

     ##    <fctr>        <dbl>
     ## 1  FRANCE     3.815198

-Ok, let’s pause here.
+Ok, let's pause here.
 See what I did in the last example?
 I chained 3 `dplyr` verbs together with `%>%`.
 Without using `%>%` I would have
 written: